priyanshu-maity/encoding/README.md

 ## Introduction

-The `encoding` Package provides a variety of tools for encoding and decoding text using classical and modern ciphers.
+The `encoding` package provides a variety of tools for encoding and decoding text using classical and modern ciphers.
 It includes implementations for various substitution ciphers, transposition ciphers, and utilities for handling structured data and files.

 ## Table of Contents